BarisTutakli/blog/_posts/2022-01-13-rest-http-status-urls.md

     }
 ```

-403: If a use is auhenticated, but it's not allowed to  access a resource.
+403: If a user is auhenticated, but it's not allowed to access a resource.
 Suppose that a user is not allowed to access vip panel, the server can return the status 403 code as below.

 ```c#
 [HttpGet("/panel/vip/{authorization}")]